top of page

 My Journey as a SCUBA diver

-I decided to add my story of how SCUBA diving has allowed me to go beyond the surface of the ocean to learn and appreciate more about what lies beneath the waves.
-My journey essentially begins as a class during graduate school, to assisting and conducting research on coral reefs.
+I decided to share my story of how SCUBA diving has allowed me to go beyond the surface of the ocean to learn and appreciate more about what lies beneath the waves.
+My journey essentially begins as a college course during graduate school, then to assisting and conducting research on coral reefs.
 My journey entails a long pause from scuba diving to refreshing my skills and a yearning to dive some more.
 Onwards, or should I say downwards...

 B752AFD3-DE09-40E4-A2D6-D3D3FC8F7AB6.jpeg